 Put heavy items, like books, in small boxes; light items, like linens and pillows, in larger ones.
 (Large boxes packed with heavy items increases the chance of injury and of the box breaking.)

-Put heavier items on the bottom of the box, lighter items on top.
+Put heavier boxes on the bottom, lighter boxes on top

 If you’re loading the truck yourself, pack heavier boxes first, toward the front of the truck, for balance.

 Fill in gaps with clothing, towels, or packing paper.
 Loosely packed or unbalanced boxes increase the chance of broken items.